"...But seek ye first the kingdom of God and His righteousness and all these things shall be added unto you."

 When Were the Spices Bought?

-There is an apparent contradiction concerning when the women bought the spices they used to anoint Jesus’ body.
-Luke says the women prepared spices the day before the Sabbath, and Mark says they bought spices the day after the Sabbath.
-Generally, versions of the Wednesday crucifixion theory suggest that the only way to reconcile the two records is to understand that there were two Sabbaths.
-One was the "special" or yearly Sabbath, that is, the first day of Passover, and the other was the weekly Sabbath.
-According to this theory, Mark describes the women buying the spices the day after the annual Sabbath (the word "had" in Mark 16:1 is said to be added without any textual basis, and the verse should be read as they "bought spices" not "had bought").
+According to the two Sabbaths theory, Mark describes the women buying the spices the day after the annual Sabbath (the word "had" in Mark 16:1 is said to be added without any textual basis, and the verse should be read as they "bought spices" not "had bought").
 Luke, on the other hand, describes the women preparing the spices (on Friday, according to this theory) and then resting on the weekly Sabbath.
-This supposedly explains the space of time, as Jesus would have died on Wednesday, then Thursday was the annual Sabbath, after which the women would have bought the spices (on Friday, when the annual Sabbath was past, Mark 16:1).
+This supposedly explains the space of time, as Jesus would have died on Wednesday, then Thursday was the annual Sabbath, after which the women would have bought (according to Mark) and prepared (according to Luke) the spices (on Friday, when the annual Sabbath was past).
 Then they rested on Saturday, the weekly Sabbath, as Luke describes, and came to the sepulcher on Sunday, the first day of the week.

 There is a problem with this, however.
 Read the record in Luke again.
 It is clearly describing the events of the day Jesus died.
 On that same day, Joseph buried the body, which the women observed, and then, on that same day, "...they returned, and prepared spices and ointments; and [after sunset] rested the sabbath day according to the commandment."
-Whether you interpret this as the weekly Sabbath, or the annual one, it still clearly states that the women bought the spices the same day that Jesus died.
+Whether you interpret this as the weekly Sabbath, or the annual one, it still clearly states that the women prepared the spices the same day that Jesus died.
 If it was on Wednesday, you have to explain why they waited till Sunday to go to the tomb, when they had all day on Friday.
 As noted above, some explanations have been offered, but they involve conjecture, with no direct statement in Scripture, and they result in an unnatural flow of the narrative, especially in Luke.
 And there is still the matter of the disciples saying on Sunday that it was the third day since the crucifixion.

-The other possibility is that they went and bought more spices for whatever reason, after sunset "when the Sabbath was ended" (Mark 16:1) and then, "very early on the first day of the week, when the sun had risen, they went to the tomb" (Mark 16:2).
+The other possibility is that they went and bought more spices for whatever reason, after sunset "when the Sabbath was ended" (Mark 16:1) and then, "very early on the first day of the week, when the sun had risen,” they went to the tomb (Mark 16:2).
 In this case, the verb is correctly translated as "bought."
 Even if this were the case, the day the women prepared the first spices was the same day Jesus died, according to Luke.
 All four Gospel records clearly indicate that Jesus died on the day before the Sabbath, and the women came to the tomb on the day after the Sabbath.

 Back To The Top